dylanaraps/fff/README.md

 - Sort files by modification time or alphabetically
 - `ctrl + d`/`ctrl + u` scrolling
 - Working history of directories and picker for them
-- Changed marking behaviour to nnn-like (mark with space, choose a command, and then execute it)
+- Changed marking behavior to nnn-like (mark with space, choose a command, and then execute it)
 - Changed keybindings to better suit more options
 - Removed ability to view images (because I don't use it, but can add it for a request)
 - Optional config file for global configuration
 - Colored filenames
-- Copy filename to clipboard
+- Copy filename to clipboard with `y` and copy file with `c`
-- Changed single file renaming behaviour to allow using arrows and automatically display renamed file (and `ctrl + a` to go at the beginning of the filename).
+- Changed single file renaming behavior to allow using arrows and automatically display renamed file (and `ctrl + a` to go at the beginning of the filename).
+- Deleted clear option (clear marks by pressing `FFF_KEY_MARK_ALL`)

 ### Thanks